 Race Man: The Rise and Fall of the ‘Fighting Editor’ John Mitchell Jr. by Ann Field Alexander

-John Brewerteaches in the Humanities and Social Sciences Division at the California Institute of Technology.
-His most recent book is A Sentimental Murder: Love and Madness in the Eighteenth Century.
-(June 2008)
+John Brewer teaches in the Humanities and Social Sciences Division at the California Institute of Technology.
+He is currently working on a book on Vesuvius in the eighteenth and nineteenth centuries.
+(October 2015)

 Caleb Crain is the author of American Sympathy, a study of friendship between men in early American literature.
 He has written for The New Yorker, The New York Review of Books, and n+1.
 His novel Necessary Errors will be published in 2013.

 Stephen Kinzer, a former New York Times bureau chief in Nicaragua, is a visiting fellow at the Watson Institute for International Studies at Brown.
 His new book is The Brothers: John Foster Dulles, Allen Dulles, and Their Secret World War.
 (December 2013)